LegalZoom (LZ)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, LegalZoom’s sales grew at a sluggish 5.7% compounded annual growth rate over the last three years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, LegalZoom’s 6.8% annualized revenue growth over the last three years was tepid.
 This wasn’t a great result compared to the rest of the consumer internet sector, but there are still things to like about LegalZoom.

-Looking further ahead, sell-side analysts expect revenue to grow 6.9% over the next 12 months, similar to its three-year rate.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 6% over the next 12 months, similar to its three-year rate.
+This projection is underwhelming and suggests its newer products and services will not lead to better top-line performance yet.
 At least the company is tracking well in other measures of financial health.

 6. Subscription Units